basgroot/openapi-samples-python/authentication/oauth/auth-service/README.md

 2022-05-13 21:20:48,649 | DEBUG | access & refresh token created/refreshed successfully
 ```

-`SaxoAuthService` is now authenticated and contains valid `access_token` property.
+`SaxoAuthService` is now authenticated and contains a valid `access_token` property.
 This access token can be used for requests to Saxo OpenAPI.

 ``` Python
 print(saxo_auth.access_token)